bhdevops-sys/turtle_programmes/README.md

 This process outlines how data is captured, stored, and utilized within the mobile app:

-1. **Data Entry:** Users log into the AppSheet app to input data related to new nests, interactions, relocations, false crawls, hatching, and excavating.
+1. **Data Entry:** Users log into the AppSheet app to input data related to new nests, turtle interactions, nest relocations, false crawls, hatching, and excavation.

 2. **Data Validation:** The app employs validation rules to ensure input data is accurate and complete.
-Required fields include:
-   - Nest location (Latitude, Longitude)
-   - Date of observation
-   - Type of observation (Nest, Interaction, Relocation, False Crawl, Hatching, Excavation)

-3. **Data Storage:** Validated data is stored in a **Microsoft SQL Azure** database, enabling secure and reliable data management.
+4. **Data Storage:** Data is stored in a **Microsoft SQL Azure** database, enabling secure and reliable data management.

-4. **Data Retrieval:** Users can retrieve historical data through the app for reporting or further analysis.
+5. **Data Retrieval:** Users can retrieve historical data through the app or SQL environment for reporting or further analysis.

-5. **Data Analysis:** Power BI integrates with the SQL Azure database to visualize the data, providing insights into turtle behaviors, nesting success rates, and the effectiveness of conservation efforts.
+6. **Data Analysis:** Power BI integrates with the SQL Azure database to visualize the data, providing insights into turtle behaviors, nesting success rates, and the effectiveness of conservation efforts.

 ---

 #### User Guide

 1. **Creating an Account:**
-   - Download the app from your device's app store.
+   - Download the app from your device's app store;Google play, App store.
-   - Create an account using your email and set a password.
+   - Create an account using your email and set a password (link to app will be shared to this account by app creator).

 2. **Navigating the Interface:**
    - Home Screen: Displays options for data entry, reports, and settings.